Leo Resig: Tapiture

 Following the success of theChive, the brothers launched an early version of Tapiture in the Summer of 2012.
 The site was originally referred to as a "Pinterest for Dudes" and despite skepticism, the site was attracting 1.5 million monthly unique visitors after 6 weeks of its debut.
 Tapiture was spun out and in September 2012, John Ellis was hired as CEO to raise funds and build the business.
 Leo is an investor in Tapiture and a member of its board of directors.
 Tapiture is headquartered in Santa Monica, California.

 On October 2, 2015, Tapiture sold to Playboy for an undisclosed amount.

 William Murray Golf

 William Murray Golf, a golf apparel company, began in 2017 as a collaboration between Resig, his brother John, actor Bill Murray, and Murray's brothers.
 The brand is known for a mix of casual and unusual prints and has partnered with the likes of professional golfers like Jason Kokrak, Pat Perez, as well as D.A.
 Points.

 In 2022, William Murray Golf expanded to include women's golf apparel, as well.

 Atmosphere

 Resig spun off Atmosphere.TV, a U.S.-based streaming platform made exclusively for businesses, from Chive Media Group in 2019.
-This video-on-demand service has since gained media attention as an particularly "innovative" company, receiving awards and accolades including:
+This video-on-demand service has since gained media attention as a particularly "innovative" company, receiving awards and accolades including: